 Ph.D., Medicinal Chemistry/Computational Chemistry, University of North Carolina, Chapel Hill

-Finally, we are interested in examining and systematizing sets of known drugs against respective homologous protein families in order to extrapolate common scaffolds that can then be used as starting points toward building drugs piece-by-piece.
-These sets of scaffolds are representative of a generalized lead-like rather than drug-like chemical space applicable to a particular protein family.
-With these starting units, we proceed with fragment creation and linking toward different "hot" spots in the active site.
-The advantage of starting with smaller molecules is that it enables us to identify structures with more ideal pharmacokinetic properties, an increased chemical diversity, and a higher chance of optimal binding to a target.
-The approach concentrates on targets within a specific family of proteins and derives its knowledge base from a combination of compound and protein space, rather than a generalized chemical selection.
+3) Development of computational tools to better understand ligand recognition by macromolecular targets.
+We are interested in examining and systematizing sets of known drugs against respective homologous protein families in order to extrapolate common scaffolds that can then be used as starting points toward building drugs piece-by-piece.
+The advantage of starting with smaller molecules is that it enables us to identify structures with more ideal pharmacokinetic properties, and a higher chance of optimal binding to the protein.
+This approach derives its knowledge base from a combination of compound and protein space, rather than a generalized chemical selection.